mylocalapp-de/MyLocalApp/README.md

 - **Profile:** User settings and organization account options
   - Toggle between regular and organization account modes
   - Organization-specific features when in organization mode
+  - Both local (anonymous) and logged-in users can edit their display name and preferences.
   - User account management with Supabase integration
   - Preference-based content personalization